 An inclusive and transformational university culture requires an environment free from discrimination, harassment and sexual violence where Indigenous ways of knowing and learning inform our systems and practices, and where equitable access to services and opportunities guides all university action.

-For confidential inquiries related to harassment, discrimination and Accommodation response, please contact email@example.com.
+For confidential inquiries related to harassment, discrimination and Accommodation response, please continue reading.
+For further questions on the information below, please contact email@example.com.

 Education, Training and Professional Development